viniciusvasti/mirror-dir/README.md

 ### Prerequisites for development and testing purposes
 * Have installed JDK 8 or higher
-* Your fevorite JAVA IDE (or only the notepad and OS command line if like old school programming style)
+* Your favorite JAVA IDE (or only the notepad and OS command line if like old school programming style)

 ### Prerequisites to run
 * JRE 8 or higher